 - documents for both parties are printable and physically signed;

 - all forms (displayed, printed, parsed) are manifestly equivalent;

-- can be identified securely, where security means that any attempts to change the linkage between a reference and the contract are impractical;
+- it can be identified securely, where security means that any attempts to change the linkage between a reference and the contract are impractical.

 The Difference Between Smart and Ricardian Contracts

-There’s a slight misunderstanding whether it’s correct to equate a smart contract with a Ricardian one or not.
+There’s a slight misunderstanding whether it’s correct to equate a Smart contract with a Ricardian one or not.
 Although they share a number of similarities, they are independent notions in their own right.
-Sure, it’s possible to implement a Ricardian contract as a smart contract, but not every Ricardian contract is a smart contract.
+So, it’s possible to implement a Ricardian contract as a smart contract, but not every Ricardian contract is a smart contract.
 Accordingly, not any smart contract is a Ricardian contract.